foxssake/nohub/docs/source/understanding-nohub/concepts.rst

 session is active as long as the connection is live, and is destroyed once the connection is terminated.

-Sessions may be associated to *Games*.
+Sessions may be associated to :ref:`Concepts/Games`.

 .. _Concepts/Lobbies: